rdallet/gie-shiny-installation/GIE_Shiny.md

 -->

-**If it's work, you may can load a Shiny Interactive Environment from a txt/tabular/Rdata file.**
+**If it's work, you may can load a Shiny Interactive Environment from a txt file.**